 Zoo animals are intriguing for all of us…it’s a glimpse into different continents and different habitats that we may never get a chance to visit in real life.

-So zoo animals make it easy to teach other concepts like counting and adding and the alphabet and character education.
+So zoo animals make it easy to teach other concepts like zoo preschool math, counting and adding, the alphabet, and character education.

 The animals in our Kindness Zoo Coloring Pages will connect zoo animals, the abcs and character education as kids color and get inspired to speak and act with kindness more often, just like the zoo animals on their coloring sheets.